-Use this page to prepare for the major changes TABC will be making to our technology on Sept.
+Use this page to prepare to use new TABC technology that launched Sept.
 1, 2021.
 You will find the following information on this page:

 - What you must do to log into for the first time (or “onboard”) to our new online Alcohol Industry Management System (AIMS).